Serenethos/iStock/Getty images

 Key Points

-- To keep air flowing through your home and save on electricity bills, don’t close your vents more than 75%.
+- To keep air flowing through your home and save on electricity bills, you shouldn’t close more than 75% of your vents.